andifalk/secure-development-on-kubernetes/step4-hello-rootless-jib/README.md

 docker exec hello-rootless-jib whoami
 ```

-This time this should report an error as in the distroless image (used by JIB as default) there is no shell and
+This time this should report an error as in the [distroless image](https://github.com/GoogleContainerTools/distroless)
-no whoami command installed.
+- as used by JIB as default - there is no shell and no _whoami_ command installed.

 You should also be able to reach the dockerized application
 via http://localhost:8080.